hamstah/awstools/kms/env/README.md

 * `FOO_BAR`
 * `FLIP`

 If multiple variables have a double `_` they all get merged.
-(Note: there is no guarantee of the order in which they are processed)
+(Note: there is no guarantee of the order in which they are processed).

 ### Secrets Manager with prefix